Frequently Asked Questions

 Current safety issues and concerns

 Local district issues

 Driver-student relations and conflict resolution

-Can my child use bus service if he/she participates in after school courses or sports?
+Can my child use bus service if they participates in after school courses or sports?

 No, unfortunately the bus service is only available for students going home directly after dismissal.
 Berkeley Carroll does not offer bus service for students who have after school commitments that keep them on campus past the normal dismissal times.